skrigel/data-infr-map/README.md

 ## Demo Link:

-Access the current iteration of the site here [IN PROGRESS](https://data-infr-map.onrender.com/map)
+Access the current iteration of the site here: https://data-infr-map.onrender.com/map

 ## Tools used: